 At enrolment, all candidates for assessment will be offered RPL – recognition of prior learning.
 RPL is an assessment process that explores an individual’s non-formal and informal learning to determine the extent to which they’ve achieved the required learning and competency outcomes, or standards for entry to, and/or partial completion of, a qualification.

-Certification III in Carpentry
+Cert III Carpentry

 To successfully complete the Certificate III Carpentry course and achieve this qualification, the candidate must demonstrate competency in 30 units which comprise:

 Course assessment includes a mixture of practical tutorials, project work and written tests.
 Assessment is a necessary part of this program, to show that you have achieved the skills and knowledge outlined in the competency standards.
 You’ll be informed in advance about the assessment procedure and criteria.